Assessment and Evaluation

 Information Literacy

-Employ appropriate information, sources, systems, and networks for knowledge acquisition and content creation.
+Employ appropriate information sources, systems, and networks in knowledge acquisition and creation.

 Four-Stage Cycle for the Assessment of Program-Level Learning Outcomes